KWGN-TV: Sinclair purchase attempt; sale to Nexstar

 In May 2017, Sinclair Broadcast Group announced its intention to buy Tribune Media.
 KDVR was then identified as one of 23 stations that Sinclair would divest to obtain regulatory approval for the merger, with Fox Television Stations agreeing to a repurchase as part of a $910 million deal.
 Both transactions were nullified on August 9, 2018, following Tribune Media's termination of the merger agreement and FCC chairman Ajit Pai's public rejection of the deal.

 Nexstar Media Group announced it would acquire the assets of Tribune Media on December 3, 2018, for $6.4 billion in cash and debt.
 The deal closed on September 19, 2019.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Denver, Tegna already owns KUSA and KTVD.
+In Denver, Tegna already owned KUSA and KTVD.
+The deal was approved and completed on March 19, 2026.
+As part of the transaction, Nexstar committed to the divestiture of KTVD within two years, along with five other stations in markets where the two companies combined held four TV station licenses.

 Programming

 Sports coverage

 KWGN served as the over-the-air flagship home of Major League Baseball's Colorado Rockies from their inaugural season in 1993 to 2002 and the NBA's Denver Nuggets in 1990–91 and again from 1995 to 2004.